Trump to reveal Iran nuclear decision

 Mr Rouhani represents the more moderate face of Iran's leadership, and he helped finalise the nuclear deal in a bid to ease the desperate state of Iran's economy.

-But correspondents say there are other more hardline forces in Iran that never embraced the agreement and would not be unhappy to see it undermined.
+Correspondents say there are other more hardline forces in Iran that never embraced the agreement and would not be unhappy to see it undermined.